 U.K. and Ireland Directories:

-Before you check out my reviews to these societies why not watch the following video presented by expert genealogist Amy Johnson Crow.
+Before you check out my reviews of these societies why not watch the following video presented by expert genealogist Amy Johnson Crow.

 Here she chats with Josh Taylor about whether we still need genealogy societies.